kuroakumanoir/Ethereal-Zenith/README.md

 This project uses the discord.py module.

 This project is in work and is being updated frequenty, it will take some time for it to complete.
-I will make a Brach for the first stable release of the project.
+I will make a Branch for the first stable release of the project.